Alireza-Mahinparvar/BookMe/Team5Requirements.md

 # Use Case #2 Name: Schedule a commitment
 ### **Summary:**
-A user who has logged in can select dates to schedule a commitment.
+A user who has logged in can select dates to schedule commitments.
 ### **Actor(s):**
 * The user
 ### **Preconditions:**
 * The user has logged in.
 ### **Triggers:**
-User selects the "new" option, and selects the date to schedule.
+User selects the "new" option in their availability settings and selects a date.
 ### **Primary Sequence:**
 1) User selects "new" to schedule the commitment.
 2) System checks availability from existing commitments.